 279. “All things are not-self” — when one sees this with wisdom, one turns away from suffering.
 This is the path to purification.

 These are nice concepts intellectually, and maybe you already understand them on that level.
 In a lot of Buddhist texts, “seeing” means something else, though.
 Sometimes also “grasping” is used.
-It means to understand completely and fully, to have absorbed the knowledge into your mind, to see without any doubt.
-To see without opening your eyes, maybe that’s a good simile.
+It means to understand completely and fully, to have absorbed the knowledge into your mind and to know it without knowing, to see without any doubt.
+To see without even opening your eyes, maybe that’s a good simile.

-It’s different from intellectual knowledge.
-And at the same time hard and easy to obtain.
+It’s different from intellectual knowledge, at the same time hard to obtain but easy once you have it.

 280. The idler who does not exert himself when he should, who though young and strong is full of sloth, with a mind full of vain thoughts — such an indolent man does not find the path to wisdom.